ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 | MaxPowerState | 3 | 1 |
 | Controller Characteristics | detailed info | basic info |

 So Apple is still using NVMe logically but not over PCIe any more.
 NVMe power management capabilities (active power states, power state transitions) seem to have been replaced entirely by some internal/proprietary solution.
-Macs with M1 SoC expose a lot more about the SSD internals compared to T2 (e.g. "default-bits-per-cell"=3, "pages-per-block-mlc"=1152, "page-size"=16384, "vendor-name"="Toshiba").
+Macs with M1 SoC expose a lot more about the SSD internals compared to T2 (e.g. "default-bits-per-cell"=3, "pages-per-block-mlc"=1152, "page-size"=16384, "vendor-name"="Toshiba" or "vendor-name"="Sandisk" in colleague's 13" MacBook Pro).

 As with the T2 controller in previous Intel Macs SSD controller, crypto acceleration and 'Secure Enclave' (SE) to store encryption keys are all inside the same chip.
 Every storage access on those Macs always implies 'full disk encryption' at the controller level (this applies also to all SSD storage benchmark results for recent Apple machines you find somewhere on the net).
 In theory encryption keys never leave the SE and a secure erase operation can be performed by destroying the encryption keys inside the SE (which is actually going to happen when you enter a wrong FileVault passphrase too often at boot time).